abidkhanpk/cbmapps/app/(dashboard)/simulators/mode-shapes-simulator/README.md

 # Mode Shapes Simulator

-This simulator visualizes the mode shapes and frequency response of a uniform cantilever/overhung beam under harmonic excitation.
+This simulator visualizes the mode shapes and frequency response of a uniform beam under harmonic excitation for multiple boundary conditions (cantilever, simply-supported, overhung).

 ## Theory